mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

+Design UI Flows for all user paths.

+For any scenario within a user path that has a dramatic effect on the UI Flow, design a UI Flow specifically for it.

-- Add UI Flows as a link in the GitHub Issue.
+Add UI Flows as links in the GitHub Issue.

 ### Examples